rgeraldes24/solc/docs/installing-hyperion.rst

 macOS Packages
 ==============

-We distribute the Solidity compiler through Homebrew as a build-from-source version.
+We distribute the Hyperion compiler through Homebrew as a build-from-source version.
 Pre-built bottles are currently not supported.